-FEE-HELP is a Government loan scheme that assists eligible higher education students, enrolled in eligible Higher Education courses to pay their tuition fees.
+FEE-HELP is a Government loan scheme that assists eligible higher education students enrolled in eligible higher education courses to pay their tuition fees.
 Eligible students can choose to use a FEE-HELP loan to cover all or part of their tuition fees.
-Top of page

-If you are studying a Vocational Education and Training (VET) course and want information about Australian Government assistance, visit the VET FEE-HELP page.
+If you are studying a Vocational Education and Training (VET) course and want information about Australian Government assistance, visit the VET Student Loans page.

-Information regarding FEE-HELP is available at the Study Assist website.
+Information regarding FEE-HELP is available on the Study Assist website.

-To be eligible for a FEE-HELP loan, you must meet the citizenship and residency requirements, and must be studying an eligible FEE-HELP course.
-FEE-HELP eligible courses are listed in the TAFE SA FEE-HELP Schedule of Fees.
+To be eligible for a FEE-HELP loan, you must meet citizenship and residency requirements and you must be studying an eligible FEE-HELP course.

-FEE-HELP is a loan to assist with the payment of tuition fees for students enrolled in a course which leads to a higher education award.
+FEE-HELP is a loan to assist with the payment of tuition fees for students enrolled in a course leading to a higher education award.

-You can apply for FEE-HELP via the electronic 'Request for Commonwealth Assistance form' in your myTAFESA account.
+You can apply for FEE-HELP via the electronic 'Request for VET FEE-HELP/FEE-HELP' form in your myTAFESA account.

-Before you start, you will need your myTAFESA login, and your tax file number (TFN).
-You will not be able to submit an electronic request without a valid TFN.
+Before you start, you will need your myTAFESA login and your tax file number (TFN).
+You will not be able to submit an electronic FEE-HELP request without a valid TFN.

 - Log in to myTAFESA

-If you have any queries, please contact us on 1800 882 661 or via the Contact us form.
+If you have any queries, please contact us on 1800 882 661 or use the Contact Us form.

 What is the Census Date?

-Remember you MUST submit your Request for Commonwealth Assistance by your earliest census date to be covered for all units of study.
+Remember, you must submit your request for FEE-HELP by your earliest census date to be covered for all units of study.